Drive

 If the drive is visible but not accessible, the following are the reasons you may be unable to open the drive.

-1. New drive that's not yet partitioned and formatted so that it can be read by the operating system.
+1. Drive is not partitioned and formatted so that it can be read by the operating system.

 2. The drive has removable media that is not inserted.
 For example, a floppy drive without a floppy disk inserted or a disc drive without a disc inserted.